bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 PCA/tSNE
 --------------------------------------------------------------------------------
-PCA and t-SNE plots can be found in the ``PCA}/tSNE`` tab, which shows the relationship between samples in 2D as well as in 3D space for visual analytics.
+PCA and t-SNE plots can be found in the ``PCA}/tSNE`` tab, which shows the relationship (or similarity) between samples in 2D as well as in 3D space for visual analytics.
-Users can customise the PCA/tSNE plot using a phenotype class provided in the data.

-The PCA/tSNE tab shows the similarity between samples in 2D space as well as in 3D space for visual analytics.
 Similarity is visualized as proximity of the points.
 Samples that are 'similar' will be placed close to each other.
-Groups of similar samples will form 'clusters of points'.
-Users can color the samples or give different shape to the samples by a phenotype class provided in the data.
+Users can customise the PCA/tSNE plot, including colors and shapes of points using a phenotype class provided in the data.
-By changing the color/shape of the points you can examine if the clustering corresponds to certain phenotypes.

 .. figure:: figures/ug.011.png
     :align: center